Lanroy Machine

-Lanroy Machine (born 13 October 2005) is a French professional footballer who plays as a forward for club Angers.
+Lanroy Machine (born 13 October 2005) is a French professional footballer who plays as a forward for club Heerenveen, on loan from club Angers.

 Career

 Machine grew up in the Bellecroix neighborhood of Metz before joining the youth academy of the local professional club FC Metz at the age of 9.
 In 2024, he signed for the reserve team of Angers after contractual disagreements with Metz.
 In 2025, he made his professional debut for Angers, making two appearances in the second half of the 2024–25 Ligue 1 season.
 He participated in the first team's preparation ahead of the 2025–26 campaign, and eventually made substitute appearances against Paris FC and Paris Saint-Germain in the first two matches of the season.

+On 27 July 2026, Machine was loaned by Heerenveen in the Netherlands, with an option to buy.

 Style of play

 Machine has been described as a versatile forward.